hormaza/atixlab-challenge/README.md

 In this project we created a webapp where is possible to upload PNG files and Sheet files.
 We will have two pages to see your uploaded files.
 And best part: It's all serverless!

-## Warning

-If you refresh your browser you will lost your files because it's all in cache.

 ## Requirements

 We just need [Node.js](https://nodejs.org) to run this project.\